orkank/Launchpad-MK2/readme.md

 ## Launchpad Layout

 ### Grid Reference
-The Launchpad MK2 has a 9x9 grid of buttons (including the top row and right column).
-The coordinates are mapped as follows:
+The Launchpad MK2 has a 9x9 grid layout.
+The coordinate system works as follows:

 ```
    0   1   2   3   4   5   6   7   8  (x)
+8  △   ▽   <   ▷   ◉   ◉   ◉   ◉   S   Upper row
-7  □   □   □   □   □   □   □   □   ▷
+7  □   □   □   □   □   □   □   □   ▷   Playlist row
 6  □   □   □   □   □   □   □   □   ▷
 5  □   □   □   □   □   □   □   □   ▷
 4  □   □   □   □   □   □   □   □   ▷